bigfix/developer.bigfix.com/site/reference/world.md

 # regapp : filesystem object

 This inspector returns the applications available to the Client.
-On Windows systems, this inspector returns all the application objects defined under the &amp;#39;App Paths&amp;#39; key of the registry.
+On Windows systems, this inspector returns all the application objects defined under the &#39;App Paths&#39; key of the registry.
 On a Macintosh, it recursively finds all applications (bundles) and executables under the /Applications directory, as well as all of those under the Applications directories of all local users of the machine.
-It returns a &amp;lt;filesystem object&amp;gt;.
+It returns a &lt;filesystem object&lt;.
 This inspector is the same as application, and is included for compatibility with Windows.

 # registration server : registration server